joncampbell123/dosbox-x/README.md

 DOSBox-X’s development/release pattern
 --------------------------------------

-In order to make DOSBox-X's development process more smooth, the current release pattern for DOSBox-X is as follows:
+In order to make DOSBox-X's development process more smooth, we have implemented a general development/release pattern for DOSBox-X. The current release pattern for DOSBox-X is as follows:

 New DOSBox-X versions are made public at the start of each month, including the source code and binary releases.
 Then the DOSBox-X developments will be re-opened for new features, pull requests, etc. There will be no new features added 6 days before the end of the month, but only bug fixes.
 The last day of the month is DOSBox-X’s build day to compile for binary releases the first of the next month, so there will be no source code changes on this day including pull requests or bug fixes.